-In this course the student will examine the origin and evolution of the practice of nursing and its historical background.
-Students will explore the ethical standards, moral principles and legal regulations governing the practice of nursing as a profession and those specific to Puerto Rico.
-Also, concepts related to the promotion and maintenance of health, the importance of computer skills, and, the integration of technology in contemporary nursing practice will be discussed.
-(Co-requisites: None) (Pre-requisites: None)
+In this course, students will examine the origin and evolution of the nursing practice and its historical background.
+Likewise, they will identify theories and ethical and legal principles regulating the nursing practice as a profession in Puerto Rico.
+Additionally, students will analyze concepts related to health promotion and maintenance, disease prevention, the importance of computing skills, and the integration technology in contemporary nursing practice.